Skåne County

-Skåne County (Skåne län /sv/), sometimes referred to as Scania County or just Scania in English, is the southernmost county, or län, of Sweden, mostly corresponding to the traditional province of Scania.
+Skåne County (Skåne län, /sv/), sometimes referred to as Scania County or just Scania (/ˈskeɪniə/ SKAY-nee-ə) in English, is the southernmost county, or län, of Sweden, mostly corresponding to the traditional province of Scania.
 It borders the counties of Halland, Kronoberg and Blekinge and connects to Capital Region, Denmark by the Öresund Bridge across the Øresund strait.
 The seat of residence for the Skåne Governor is the city of Malmö.
 The headquarters of Skåne Regional Council are located in both Kristianstad and Malmö.

 The present county was created in 1997 when Kristianstad County and Malmöhus County were merged; it covers around 3% of Sweden's total area, while its population of 1.3 million comprises 13% of Sweden's total population.

 Endonym and exonym

 When the new county was established in 1997, it was named Skåne län as its borders coincide with those of the province Skåne.
 In English, the county as well as the province are sometimes known as Scania, but the name Skåne is more frequently used, e.g. by the county administrative board.